 BBPI Judging Panel and Team

-Abdal is a renowned activist working both on local and national issues and has held a number of senior executive roles across London and is a widely recognised personality in the British Bangladeshi community.
-Currently employed as a senior lobbyist and consultant, he was the first British Bangladeshi to serve on the Metropolitan Police Authority and the governing Council of Queen Mary, University of London.
-Abdal has a broad spectrum of voluntary and charitable interests including Trustee of the Thames Water Trust and the chair of the Labour Faith Network, he also hosts popular community TV and Radio shows.
+Abdal is a renowned activist working both on local and national issues and has held a number of senior executive roles across London.
+He is a widely recognised personality in the British Bangladeshi community.
+He was the first British Bangladeshi to serve on the Metropolitan Police Authority and the governing Council of Queen Mary, University of London.
+He is a broadcaster having worked on TV and with a weekly radio show appealing to the Bangladeshi diaspora.
+In his professional life, Abdal works in public relations.

 Ayesha is a senior finance lawyer working for a range of clients in the City.
 She was awarded an MBE in the 2006 New Year’s Honours list for her unique role in the successful London Olympic bid.
 She was the only British Bangladeshi to present at a medal ceremony at the 2012 Games.
-Ayesha has also been recently appointed as a Magistrate, sitting in London.
+Ayesha is also a Magistrate sitting in London.
 Having developed award winning corporate social responsibility programs, Ayesha is the founding Trustee of the BBPI Foundation.
 She delivers inspirational talks to schools and colleges and mentors emerging talent.
 She is passionate about empowering the next generation of young women.

 Iqbal is a journalist, social campaigner and serial entrepreneur.
-He has just celebrated the 10th anniversary of the highly successful British restaurant and bar Roast, in Borough Market and previously founded the multi award winning Cinnamon Club, he is now planning new restaurant ventures.
-Iqbal supports a number social and food initiatives, he is patron of Mum’s The Chef and works with projects helping prisoners and ex-offenders get in to work.
+He has just celebrated the 12th anniversary of the highly successful British restaurant and bar Roast, in Borough Market and previously founded the multi award winning Cinnamon Club, he is now planning new restaurant ventures.
+Iqbal supports a number of social and food initiatives, he is patron of Mum’s The Chef and works with projects helping prisoners and ex-offenders get in to work.
 He received an OBE in the 2010 New Year’s Honours list for public service and services to the hospitality industry.